How to Be Proper on the Golf Course: Golf Etiquette 101

 Never Step on Another Golfer’s Putting Line

 Once a golfer reaches the green, he typically pulls out a putter and hits a shot that rolls on the ground, very similar to putt putt golf.
 The line between the golfer’s ball and the hole is called the putt line.
 Never, under any circumstance, walk on the putt line of a golfer.
 Despite not being a registered rule and not having penalties in golf does not mean that golfers do not.
 This is a very serious etiquette infraction and will make many people never want to play with you again.
 Everyone respects this rule from small city golf courses to major tournaments.
 The reason for this rule is very clear: everybody knows that in the sole of golf shoes there are many little spikes, these spikes cause some ripples on the green.
 So, when you step on someone’s line and make changes in the grass, it’s obvious this action will change the line on which the ball must travel to fall in the hole.
 Follow this advice and you will not have enemies on golf courses.
 This is a very serious rule and one that all the great golfers follow.
+It’s usefult to always exercise and practice putting indoors before going out on the course.

 Golf is a sport that has a demanding dress code.
 It is necessary that players are dressed appropriately for each round of golf.
 For men, a polo or collar shirt is needed along with a pair of shorts or social pants. (sorry cowboys, no jeans allowed) For women, the dress code is a little more relaxed, but it is still recommended to also polo or collar shirt along with skirts or sports-specific shorts.
 It is important that the chosen clothing offers comfort and mobility.
 The mobility comes in handy because the golf swing requires maximum flexibility and comfort as you will spend a few hours playing.
 Despite the requirement of clothing code, finding suitable clothes is not difficult.
 You will find golf clothes and shoes at any sports store or online stores.